Nominating someone for a University Award is easy - just follow our step-by-step guide below.

 The judging process

-First-stage selection will be carried out by a shortlisting panel, and a final judging panel, chaired by the Vice-Chancellor, will choose the overall winners.
+First-stage selection will be carried out by a shortlisting panel, and a final judging panel will choose the overall winners.
 Both panels include a cross-section of University representatives.

 Nominated staff will be invited to the University Awards celebration evening, where the shortlisted staff will be announced and overall winners will be presented with their awards.